Saab shares leap as Brazil deal secures Swedish fighter project

 Brazil's choice means Sweden can share costs of developing the new plane and future upgrades with other buyers.

 "This doesn't just open things up on the fighter side," said Mats Liss, analyst at Swedbank.
-"It strengthens Saab's credibility as a supplier of defence materiel."
+"It strengthens Saab's credibility as a supplier of defense materiel."

 Saab said parts of the aircraft will be built in Sweden and others in Brazil, where officials said domestic manufacturer Embraer SA (EMBR3.SA) would be its main local partner.